1951 Alabama Crimson Tide football team: LSU

 To open conference play for the 1951 season, Alabama was defeated by LSU 13–7 at Ladd Stadium in Mobile.
 After a scoreless first quarter, LSU took a 6–0 halftime lead when James Barton threw a 20-yard touchdown pass to Warren Virgets.
 The Crimson Tide responded to take a 7–6 lead in the third after Bobby Marlow scored on a one-yard touchdown run.
 However, their lead was short lived as Leroy Labat scored the game-winning touchdown for the Tigers on an 18-yard run for the 13–7 victory.
-The loss brought Alabama's all-time record against LSU to 13–6–3.